 "The 11th Pilgrimage arrives in Terra Nova and the mysterious Phoenix Group in 2149 makes its move to pillage the past with the help of Lucas and Mira."

-It all came down to this: on this day in 2011, Terra Nova closed out its first (and only) season (a two-parter paired with the above hour) with "Resistance."
+On this day in 2011 (in the U.S.), Terra Nova closed out its first (and only) season (a two-parter paired with the above hour) with "Resistance."
 Here's how it ended, according to the summary on IMDB.com:

 "Jim and Taylor team up in a last stand against the Phoenix Group, a colonist makes the ultimate sacrifice and a decision is made that will change life in Terra Nova."